 The great packages come with a storage bag that doubles as a backpack which allows you to carry your deflated SUP board more conveniently – you can’t always park right next to the water’s edge.

 A high-quality inflatable SUP will generally inflate to 12–15 pounds per square inch and will feel very rigid when fully inflated.

 - You don’t have much storage space at home – If you live in a small house or apartment, you probably don’t have room for a solid board.
 When I got my first SUP, I knew it was going to be over 10 feet tall, but wow it still gave me a shock seeing it in our house – a SUP is one huge imposing thing to have to store.
 Inflatable SUPs are pretty compact when deflated and packed into their carry bag (which is essentially a large backpack), and can easily be stowed in small spaces, like a cupboard or the trunk of your car.

-- You plan to hike a remote to a lake or river: If you want to paddleboard in a pristine alpine lake, carrying a solid board is just not practical.
-An inflatable stand up paddle board in its backpack is still heavy, and a little unwieldy but it’s the only practical way to do it.
+- You plan to hike a remote to a lake or river: If you want to paddle in a remote, pristine alpine lake, carrying a solid board is just not practical.
+An inflatable one in its backpack is still heavy, and a little unwieldy but it’s the only practical way to do it.